 Queen Victoria, written by Julia Baird, is a narrative of love and tragedy, dedication and grief, courage and resilience.
 Julia Baird’s elegantly constructed and painstakingly researched history, Victoria the Queen, dispels the dusty fiction surrounding this fantastic monarch.
 The novel hums with power right away as Baird develops her portrait of Victoria.

 She pulls this monarch down to the studs and rebuilds her, defying stereotypes.
 Julia Baird divided the book into five sections for ease of reading.
 Part 1 is named “Poor Little Victory,” Part 2 is titled “The Teenage Queen,” and Part 3 is headed “Albert: The Man Called King.”
 Parts 4 and 5 are titled The Window of Windsor and Regina Imperatrix, respectively.
+This is one of the best books about queen victoria.

 Victoria: A Life By A. N. Wilson